-With minimal heat abatement (Figure 2) milk yield declined with the first heat episode and then remained fairly constant until the third episode when a prolonged period of heat stress resulted in milk yield being depressed by 4 to 5 lb/d.
+With minimal heat abatement (Figure 2) milk yield declined with the first heat episode and then remained fairly constant until the third episode when a prolonged period of heat stress resulted in a 6% decrease in milk yield.

-With moderate heat abatement (Figure 3) milk yield gradually declined from 123 lb/d to about 113 lb/d for the first two heat episodes and then dropped precipitously to about 107 lb/d during the prolonged heat period (7/8 to 7/29/16).
+With moderate heat abatement (Figure 3) milk yield gradually declined from 123 lb./d to about 113 lb./d for the first two heat episodes, recovered slightly to 117 lb./d then dropped precipitously to about 107 lb./d during the prolonged heat period (7/8 to 7/29/16).
 This pen of cows was earlier lactation than the cows in the minimal heat abatement treatment and much of this loss in milk likely reflects the fact that higher producing cows are more sensitive to heat stress.

-With maximal heat abatement (Figure 4), the cows held fairly steady in milk production through the first three episodes of heat, but dropped from about 124 lb/d to 119 lb/d during the prolonged period of heat stress.
-As with the cows on the moderate abatement, these cows were high producing and more sensitive to heat stress.
+With maximal heat abatement (Figure 4), the cows held fairly steady in milk production through the first two episodes of heat, but dropped from about 125 lb./d to 118 lb./d during the prolonged period of heat stress, < 6% decrease.
+As with the cows on the moderate abatement, these cows were high producing and more sensitive to heat stress, however the degree of impact was less for this high producing group of cows.